gura-doc/gura-doc.github.io/document/library-reference/chapter-33.md

 Returns an argument, an angle from the real-axis in the complex plane, of a complex number.
 </p>
 <p>
 In default, the angle value is returned in radian.
-Specifying an attribute <code>:deg</code> would return that in degree.
+Specifying an attribute <code class="highlighter-rouge">:deg</code> would return that in degree.
 </p>
 <p>
 <div><strong style="text-decoration:underline">math.asin</strong></div>